Vellimon: History

 Vellimon is having a place in history because of the legend of Vellimon Kottaram temple.
 Today nobody will find a Kottaram or Palace in Vellimon despite people referring to a place in Vellimon as Kottaram.
 In Unnuneeli Sandesam there is mentioning about Vellimon.
 The place is referred to as Murithitta in the work.
 This was confirmed by oriental historian Late Mr. K. Raghavan Pillai.

 Politics

 Vellimon is part of Kundara legislative assembly constituencies in the district of Kollam.
-J. Mercykutty Amma is the current elected member from Kundara constituency and she is one of the sitting ministers in the State Cabinet.
-Vellimon is part of Kollam Lok Sabha Constituency.
-Vellimon area has strong presence of RSS and CPIM.
+P.C.Vishnunath is the current elected member from Kundara constituency Vellimon is part of Kollam Lok Sabha Constituency.
+Vellimon area has strong presence of CPIM.

 Transport

 Kundara is the nearest railway station which is 6.5 km away.

 Major transportation is road ways.
 Public transportation is handled by Kerala State Road Transport Corporation and Private buses.
 KSRTC connects Vellimon with Kollam and Trivandrum.
 Private buses connects Vellimon with Kotiyam, Kundara, Anchalummodu and Kollam.

 There are boat jetties in Vellimon but no formal boat services.
 There is a countryboat (kadathuvellam) between Vellimon and Perumon on demand.

 The nearest airport is Trivandrum International Airport.